Log management with Logrotate

-Log rotation helps solve these problems by automatically archiving current entries and creating new files for incoming data.
+Logrotate addresses this by automatically archiving current logs and creating fresh files for incoming data.

-Logrotate is usually pre-installed in most Linux distributions and is automatically run via the cron scheduler.
-To check the utility and its version, run the command:
+Logrotate comes pre-installed on most Linux distributions and runs automatically via the cron scheduler.
+To check the version:

 logrotate --version